 Digital cameras devastated the film market.
 Smartphones have greatly reduced the market for analog and digital cameras.
 Other trends have the potential to overturn entire manufacturing sectors.
 CRISPR technology is a genome editing tool that is faster, cheaper and more accurate than previous DNA editing techniques.
 For life sciences manufacturers, it has the potential to upend the business model of treating chronic illnesses by providing a cure.
 In another example, autonomous vehicles are causing suppliers to reconsider how they design interior seating where it is less about driving comfort and more about the riding experience.
 Will there even be a demand for steering wheels or rear view mirrors for these vehicles?
 Many manufacturers will have to transition to evolved products and business models or risk disappearing forever.

 So, how well does your organization respond and adapt to changing business, technology and customer demands?
 Do your enterprise solutions effectively support a rapid response to change?
 Are you considering new and advanced technologies like IoT, machine learning, blockchain, data lakes or other initiatives to dynamically address changing business demands?
-Find out how Amtico International and Renolit rely on their ERP to stay ahead of change.
+Find out how Amtico International relies on their ERP to stay ahead of change.

 Now is the time to thoroughly evaluate your organization’s ability to adapt to business changes for improving production efficiency, exceeding customer expectations and becoming an Effective Enterprise.